-If you’re considering buying a luxury French Riviera property, it’s definitely worth remembering that the Riviera isn’t just about the coastline and the best-known towns.
-An original option for your search is to head inland into the hills behind Nice, Cannes and Antibes.
-Here in the peaceful French Riviera countryside you’ll find perched medieval villages and towns perched on top of lush green hills.
-With many villages founded to defend local people from marauders, this is where you'll find acres of forest, winding gorges, national parks where wilderness beckons.
-This is home to some of France’s most breathtaking landscapes.
-You’ll also find real gems in the property stakes.
+If you’re considering buying a luxury Riviera property, it’s definitely worth remembering that the Riviera isn’t just about the well-known beach resorts.
+Why not leave the coast behind and head inland into the hills behind Nice, Cannes and Antibes.
+Here in the peaceful French Riviera countryside you’ll find dozens of medieval villages and towns perched on top of lush green hills.
+With many villages founded to defend local people from marauders, this is where you'll find acres of forest, winding gorges, national parks where wilderness beckons, and some of France’s most breathtaking landscapes.
+And you can also find some real gems in the property stakes.

-Some of our most prestigious villas can be found in this hinterland.
-Here’s a short guided tour of some of the villages you may wish to consider for your next real estate investment:
+Some of our most prestigious villas can be found in the hinterland.
+Here’s a short guide to some of the villages you may wish to consider for your next real estate investment:

-The village of Mougins sits in the heights of Cannes, a fifteen-minute drive away from the centre.
-Mougins has worked its special charm on artists and celebrities for many years.
-Picasso, Cocteau, Man Ray, Yves St Laurent, Dior and Churchill are just some of the people who have succumbed to the delights and the light of this medieval village.
-Today it’s a vibrant cultural hub which has also become a renowned culinary hub.
-Chefs Roger Verge and Alain Ducasse have both managed restaurants in the village, and the restaurant l’Amandier in the heart of the old village, among others, attracts diners from all over the world.
+The village of Mougins sits in the heights of Cannes, a fifteen minute drive away from the centre.
+Mougins has been working its magic on artists and celebrities for many years.
+Picasso, Cocteau, Man Ray, Yves St Laurent, Dior and Churchill are just a few of the well-known names who have succumbed to the charms and golden sunlight of this medieval village.
+Today it’s a vibrant cultural hub which has also become a renowned culinary centre.
+Chefs Roger Verge and Alain Ducasse have both managed dining establishments in the village, and the restaurant “L’Amandier” in the heart of the old village attracts diners from all over the world.
 Mougins even hosts an International Gastronomy Festival, called Les Etoiles de Mougins, every September.

-Not far from Mougins, the 16th-century village of Valbonne, which means ‘good valley’, with its 12th-century abbey is a thriving hub close to the high-tech centre of Sophia Antipolis.
-Unlike in neighbouring villages, the layout here follows a grid pattern, inspired by the Roman military camps, with the Place des Arcades at its centre.
-It’s a very chic residential area, in a village which has kept its charm, with a lovely selection of shops, cafes and restaurants, as well as its own wine produced from the Servan grape.
+Not far from Mougins, the 16th century village of Valbonne with its 12th century abbey is a thriving town close to the high-tech centre of Sophia Antipolis.
+Unlike neighbouring villages, Mougins is laid out in a grid pattern, inspired by the Roman military camps, with the Place des Arcades at its centre.
+This charming unspoilt village has several chic residential areas plus a lovely selection of shops, cafes and restaurants, and even produces it's very own wine made from the Servan grape.

-To the west of Grasse is the little village of Peymeinade, traversed by the Siagne canal.
-There’s a newer part with shops and cafes, and the upper older original part which has a square with a 19th-century fountain, pretty houses, church, sundial and trompe l’oeil painted walls.
-Peymeinade is surrounded by olive orchards and fields of flowers and is an ideal choice for investing in real estate as it combines peace and tranquility with its proximity to the coast, Grasse, Cannes and Nice, and the high-tech business centre of Sophia Antipolis.
+To the west of Grasse, the Siagne canal runs through the little village of Peymeinade.
+The village is divided into 2 halves with a newer section containing lots of shops and cafes, and the original town which has a delightful square with a 19th century fountain, a church, sundial and trompe l’oeil painted walls.
+Peymeinade is surrounded by olive orchards and fields of flowers and is an ideal choice for investing in real estate as it combines peace and tranquility with its proximity to the coast, major towns and the high tech centre of Sophia Antipolis.

-Set in the hills above Nice and Antibes is the beautiful town of Vence, where olive and orange trees are cultivated, and the air is refined.
-The original old walled town is as it was hundreds of years ago.
-Inside the walls, pierced by five different gates, is the Place Clémenceau lined with cafe terraces and a view of the church, and outside the walls are more cafe terraces under the plane trees from where you can sit in the shade and watch the world go by.
-The town has long been a magnet for artists, sculptors, and writers.
-The chapel was designed and decorated by Matisse, who no doubt took advantage of the weekly food markets that locals and visitors can still enjoy today, as well as the clear mineral water of ‘La Foux’ which comes from a source just above the village and can be collected at several fountains around the village.
+Set in the hills above Nice and Antibes is the town of Vence, where olive and orange trees are cultivated and the air is refined.
+The original walled town is still as it was hundreds of years ago.
+Inside the town walls with their 5 different gates you'll find the Place Clémenceau which is lined with cafes, sunny terraces and a view of the church.
+Outside the town walls are yet more cafe terraces under shady plane trees, the perfect spot to sit and watch the world go by.
+The town has long been a magnet for artists, sculptors, and writers and the stunning chapel was designed and decorated by former resident Matisse.
+Take advantage of the weekly food markets enjoyed by both locals and visitors as well as the clear ‘La Foux' mineral water which comes from a source just above the village and can be collected from several fountains around town.

-Unlike the villages mentioned before, Grasse doesn’t really come into the category of a village.
-It’s a bit big for that; it boasts an 11th-century cathedral, and you definitely cannot say it’s unknown.
-There can’t be many people who don’t know the importance Grasse has had in the perfume industry since the 18th Century.
-Grasse’s microclimate and abundant water supply has ensured its place as a world leader in perfume creation since an enterprising tanner called Galimard came up with the idea of creating a pair of scented leather gloves for Catherine de Medici.
+Unlike its neighbours, Grasse doesn’t really fall into the category of a village.
+It’s a bit too big for that as it boasts an 11th century cathedral, and is not what you'd call unknown.
+There can’t be many people who don’t know about how Grasse has played a key role in the perfume industry since the 18th Century.
+Grasse’s microclimate and abundant water supply have ensured its place as a world leader in creating perfume ever since an enterprising tanner called Galimard came up with the idea of creating a pair of scented leather gloves for Catherine de Medici.
 Today visitors flock to Grasse to visit the factories of famous perfumers such as Fragonard, Molinard and Galimard.
 Visitors aside, it’s also a delightful place to live on its own account.
-It’s 20kms to Cannes and 40 to Nice, 20 minutes from the coast and only an hour to the ski slopes.
+It’s just 20 km to Cannes and 40 km to Nice by car, 20 minutes down to the coast and only an hour to the nearest ski slopes.